2022-10-18

 • by pretending that a mass e-mail was sent instead of actually sending it.

-• by pretending that an application-modal message box popped up, and that the user dismissed it, instead of allowing an actual modal message box to block the operation of some CI/CD server in some data center out there.
+• by pretending that an application-modal message box popped up, and that the user picked one of the available choices, instead of allowing an actual modal message box to block the running of tests on the developer's computer or, worse yet, on some continuous build server in some data center out there.

-• by emulating the movements of a factory robot instead of causing an actual factory robot to move about the factory floor.
+• by pretending that a robot made a movement, instead of causing an actual robot to move.

 • etc.